Making the Dreamy Costumes of Lovecraft Country's Nightmarish World - E! Online

 One fateful moment in particular unexpectedly set the tone for all the costumes to come.
 "The first piece that I found for the show was a T-shirt that was at Western Costume, which was Atticus' T-shirt that he wears when you first meet him," Pink recalled.
 "Everything about that T-shirt reads period.
 The color was soft and creamy and dreamy and beautiful and it was like, you knew that it wasn't a modern T-shirt by looking at it...I was like this is the show right here and it was a one simple T-shirt that I sprung the entire show off of."

-Now, as the finale nears, fans have gotten to join Atticus (Jonathan Majors), Leti (Jurnee Smollett), Ruby (Wunmi Mosaku), Montrose (Michael K. Williams) and Hippolyta (Aunjanue Ellis) on a truly terrifying ride.
+Fans of the show joined Atticus (Jonathan Majors), Leti (Jurnee Smollett), Ruby (Wunmi Mosaku), Montrose (Michael K. Williams) and Hippolyta (Aunjanue Ellis) on a truly terrifying ride—and now that the hit has received recognition from the HFPA, now is a perfect time to binge the show.
 Thanks to Pink's work, however, there's a fashion dream inside this nightmare.

 For all the details on Lovecraft Country's standout costumes, keep scrolling!